Search

 FORMER BOARD MEMBER EMPLOYMENT

-9. A Board member commits a class B misdemeanor offense if the Board member receives any commission or rebate on any instructional materials or technological equipment used in the schools with which the Board member is associated.
+A Board member commits a class B misdemeanor offense if the Board member receives any commission or rebate on any instructional materials or technological equipment used in the schools with which the Board member is associated.
 Education Code 31.152(a)

-10. A Board member commits a class B misdemeanor offense if the Board member accepts a gift, favor, or service that:
+A Board member commits a class B misdemeanor offense if the Board member accepts a gift, favor, or service that:

-1. Is given to the board member or the School;
+1. Is given to the Board member or the School;

 2. Might reasonably tend to influence a Board member in the selection of instructional materials or technological equipment; and